nzzdev/Q-renderer-skeleton/README.md

 # NZZ Storytelling Q Renderer Service Skeleton

-Clone this repo to start with a new Q renderer service skeleton.
+Q tool skeleton to use for creating a new Q tool.
+Create a new repo, clone or download this skeleton repo, copy it in your new one and change it according to your needs.

 ## Docker setup
 Dockerfile already included in skeleton repo.
 Renderer service can be dockerized locally with: